duggabe/gr-webserver/README.md

     - "opSys is Linux" (your appropriate OS)
     - "gr-webserver has started.
 Listening on port: 50250"
 * A web page (or tab) will open in your default browser.
 * Text entered in the "Input" field is processed one line at a time.
 The terminator is the 'Enter' key.
-The text will be displayed on the Console screen, preceded by<br> &quot;&gt;&nbsp;&quot;, and will be sent through a ZMQ PUSH Message port 50251.
+The text will be displayed on the Console screen, preceded by<br> &quot;&gt;&nbsp;&quot;, and will be sent through a ZMQ PUB Message port 50251.
-* Text received by the ZMQ PULL Message port 50252 will be displayed on the Console screen, preceded by &quot;&lt;&nbsp;&quot;.
+* Text received by the ZMQ SUB Message port 50252 will be displayed on the Console screen, preceded by &quot;&lt;&nbsp;&quot;.
 * The terminal will remain attached to the node.js process.
 * Any additional informational messages written to the console will appear there.
 * To terminate, close the tab in your browser and enter Control-C on your terminal.

 ## Using across multiple computers (new in version 1.0.16)

-If the ZMQ Message Source and Sink blocks are on different computers on the same LAN, then the IP and port number of the ZMQ PUSH Message Sink block must be specified on each end of that connection.
+If the ZMQ Message Source and Sink blocks are on different computers on the same LAN, then the IP and port number of the ZMQ PUB Message Sink block must be specified on each end of that connection.
 For example, if the Sink is on IP 192.168.2.14:50251 and the Source is on IP 192.168.2.5, both Source and Sink blocks must specify the Sink IP and port (192.168.2.14:50251).

 * To set the local and remote IP addresses, start the webserver with IP parameters (local remote).
 For example: